calestini/retrosheet/README.md

 A project to parse [retrosheet](https://www.retrosheet.org) baseball data in python

- - Documentation on the play datasets can be found [here](https://www.retrosheet.org/datause.txt)
+ - Documentation on the datasets can be found [here](https://www.retrosheet.org/datause.txt)

+ - Information about the event files can be found [here](https://www.retrosheet.org/eventfile.htm)

  - Link to downloads [here](https://www.retrosheet.org/game.htm)